 Nice weather (hot) in summer, November to March.
 Harvest season from late February until April.
 Very rainy from May to late August.

 Goudini Spa, the Brandvlei Dam for fishing and kiteboarding, the beautiful Bainskloof Pass, several one day hikes, mountain bike trails, camp sites, rivers for trout fishing.
+If you want to know what to do in Worcester, driving this wine route is an excellent option.

 HOW TO DO WINE TOURS